1. Brew your coffee at home

 6. Maintain and repair coffee making appliances

 Reduce waste and save money by regularly cleaning and repairing your coffee maker.
 Cleaning can increase the lifespan of your appliance and repairing the old, instead of buying new, conserves resources.
 Not sure where to begin?
 Check out our blog post – Troubleshooting Tips and Repair Resources for Small Appliances.
-It features helpful basic fixes and links to online resources such as the Fixit Club (whose Repair Guide is pictured below, click image for full instructions).
+It features helpful basic fixes and links to online resources such as the Fixit Club (whose Repair Guide is linked below).

 7. Recycle broken electrical coffee appliances